hui1110/NubesGen/docs/asa-button/quick-start.md

 2. Grant permission.

     - Select **Delegated permission** in **API permissions** of the service principal and add the following permissions:
       - openid
       - profile
       - offline_access

     - Select **Azure Service Management** in **API permissions** of the service principal and add the following permissions:
       - user_impersonation

 3. [Grant admin consent in App registrations](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/grant-admin-consent?pivots=portal#grant-admin-consent-in-app-registrations).
 4. [Assign a user as an administrator of an Azure subscription](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal#assign-a-user-as-an-administrator-of-an-azure-subscription).

-## Button Terms of Use

-The Azure Terms of Use (Default) governs the Terms of Use of your button unless you provide your own Terms of Use in your GitHub repository.
-It is common practice to link to your Terms of Use in your README file or to add them as a license file to your GitHub repository.

 ## Add deploy to Azure Spring Apps Button